U.S. Congress struggles as partisanship stymies new coronavirus bill

 The Democrats’ latest push for broader legislation cited Republican President Donald Trump’s hopes of starting to reopen the U.S. economy on May 1, by underscoring the need for additional national coronavirus testing.

 “We all desire an end to the shutdown orders so we can get Americans back to work and back to normal.
 However, there is still not enough testing available to realistically allow that to happen,” Pelosi and Schumer said.
-“It cannot wait.”

 The United States has recorded more fatalities from COVID-19 than any other country, more than 22,200 as of Monday, according to a Reuters tally.